 1. For HTML content such as web pages, you can put your hreflang attributes in the section of every page.
 (This is where the Weglot plugin will add hreflang attributes if you’re using it to automatically translate your web pages.
 Note, hreflang tags are only added if you’re using a subdomain or subdirectory integration) It’d typically look like this:

 One downside to this method is that since you’re essentially adding link elements to your multilingual pages, it increases your server calls and page loading time.
 If you have a large site catering to multiple languages, it could lead to a considerable amount of increase in loading time.

 2. For non-HTML content types such as PDF files, HTML link elements won’t work.
 Instead, your hreflang attributes can go in these files’ HTTP headers.
-Here’s what a typical hreflang tag example would look like if implemented on the HTTP headers of our E-Commerce Calendar article:
+Here’s what a typical hreflang tag example would look like if implemented on the HTTP headers of an ecommerce calendar: